 A similar example, although with less clearly defined woven cane motifs, is illustrated in Ginzburg (2000, p.
 71).

 The example here is a splendid example.
 The patina is rich, deep and encrusted from both age and use.
+The cover might originally have had a finial but there is not one now.
 The box was acquired in the UK and almost certainly has been in the UK since the colonial era.

 Dyke, C. V., African Art from the Menil Collection, Yale University Press, 2008.